rajalakshmisriram/rajalakshmisriram.github.io/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thank you to all my mentors, teachers, and peers who have supported me throughout my journey.
-- Special thanks to the open-source community for providing the tools and resources to create this website.

 ---

 © 2024 Rajalakshmi Sriram.
 All rights reserved.